jacebrowning/minilog/README.md

 # Overview

-Instead of including this boilerplate:
+Every project should utilize logging, but sometimes the required boilerplate is too much.
+Instead of including this:

 ```python
 import logging